drewbitt/wn-reading-list/README.md

 ## Setup

 Depends on the Python package [lightnovel-crawler](https://github.com/drewbitt/lightnovel-crawler).
 It has been forked to remove console prints and allow for module usage.
-Install by going inside the `lightnovel-crawler` directory and running `python setup.py install`.
+Install by either using `requirements.txt` or by going inside the `lightnovel-crawler` directory and running `python setup.py install`.

 Additionally, create an .env file with the following variables: